melodiaz23/learning-js/README.md

 ### Evaluating & manipulating DOM nodes

-p.textContent -> To read content
-p.id -> Read ID
-p.className -> Class name property
+p.textContent -> To read content (get access to all text or to set new content) p.id -> Read ID p.className -> Class name property